-I am a member of the European and Mentoring Coaching Council (EMCC)
+I am an accredited Coach with the European and Mentoring Coaching Council (EMCC)

 I am Garda Vetted and a registered teacher with Teaching Council of Ireland

-I have extensive experience of SEN (Special Educational Needs), having worked for over 15 years in special schools and 5 years as an NCSE advisor (Behavior and Well-being).
+I have extensive experience of SEN (Special Education Needs) and Disability advocacy over the last 20 plus years.
+This includes work in residential settings for adults with Intellectual Disability, Special schools and alternative education provision settings for ‘at risk’ youths.
+I also worked as an NCSE advisor, (Behavior and Well-being) for over 5 years.
 Having experienced special educational needs and disability from multiple perspectives, I came to the understanding that access to practical, realistic and evidence based support is vital for both parents and teachers in order to support young people to maximize their potential.

 - Regional Advisor to Schools (Behavior and Wellbeing) -NBSS and National Council for Special Education